Optimization of entanglement depends on whether a black hole is extremal: Introduction

 This article is organized in the following manner.
-In Sec. \ref{sec:model-set-up}, we provide a model set-up for understanding the entanglement harvesting condition and the quantification of the harvested entanglement with two Uruh-DeWitt detectors.
+In Sec. \ref{sec:model-set-up}, we provide a model set-up for understanding the entangling condition and the quantification of the entanglement with two Uruh-DeWitt detectors.
 In Sec. \ref{sec:RN-BH-spacetime} we consider the $(1+1)$ dimensional \rn black hole spacetime and understand the condition for extremality.
 In the following Sec. \ref{sec:det-paths-GreensFn}, we elaborate on the detector trajectories and construct the necessary Green's functions.
-In Sec. \ref{sec:entanglement-harvesting}, we study individual detector transition probabilities, the entanglement harvesting condition, and the concurrence in the nonextremal and extremal scenarios.
-Subsequently, in Sec. \ref{sec:Entanglement-estimator} we investigate the nature of the harvested entanglement and understand the contributions of vacuum fluctuation and communication in it.
-We conclude this work with a discussion of our findings in Sec. \ref{sec:discussion}.
+Subsequently, in Sec. \ref{sec:entanglement-harvesting}, we study individual detector transition probabilities, the entanglement condition, and the concurrence in the nonextremal and extremal scenarios.
+We conclude this work with a discussion and the implications of our findings in Sec. \ref{sec:discussion}.